ericgol/AzureOpenAI-FinOps-Solution/WARP.md

 ### APIM Policy Customization

-The telemetry policy captures custom attributes from headers or query parameters:
+The telemetry policy captures custom attributes from headers or query parameters and sends them to EventHub:

 ```xml
 <!-- Extract device-id from multiple possible sources -->